 - OSHA requires certain electrical tasks to be performed by qualified personnel.

-- The employer is responsible for creating a method (process) to qualify workers for electrical tasks, regardless of the individual’s licensure or prior experience.
+- The employer creates a method (process) to qualify workers for electrical tasks, regardless of the individual’s licensure or prior experience.
 The qualification process must include demonstration of skills.

-- The employer must document each step in a worker’s qualification.
+- The employer documents each step in a worker’s qualification.

 - OSHA requires workers to be trained on the electrical hazards and the mitigation of those hazards.

-- Employers must provide employee training on the electrical hazards and mitigation of hazards.
+- Employer provides employee training on the electrical hazards and mitigation of hazards.

-See my other blog So Many Electrical Safety Terms – What Do They Mean? for more information on other potentially confusing electrical terms.
+For further reading, see the blog So Many Electrical Safety Terms – What Do They Mean? .